hongyuan-cao/STAREG-Analysis/README.md

-# RepEM-Analysis
+# STAREG-Analysis
  All scripts performed in our experiments for replicability analysis of SVG detection.

 ## Overview

-RepEM implements an efficient FDR control procedure for replicability analysis of large-scale multiple testing.
+STAREG implements an efficient FDR control procedure for replicability analysis of large-scale multiple testing.
 The framework is built for the replicability analysis of spatial variable gene (SVG) detection in spatial transcriptomic (SRT) data,  and is scalable for a wide range of other applications.
 Following the optimal rejection rule based on local FDR, we estimate the joint local FDR based on the replicability null hypotheses with a robust EM algorithm, and then use the estimated local FDR as test statistics to achieve effective FDR control.
-The inputs of RepEM are simply the $p$-values resulted from two replicated studies for the same hypotheses.
+The inputs of STAREG are simply the $p$-values resulted from two replicated studies for the same hypotheses.

 ## Installation